openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 The sensor runtime is fixed to 14 days.
-The 12 extra hours of Libre1 no longer exist. xDrip+ shows additional sensor information after enabling Advanced Settings for Libre2 \> "show Sensors Infos" in the system menu like the starting time.
+The 12 extra hours of Libre1 no longer exist. xDrip+ shows additional sensor information after enabling Advanced Settings for Libre2 → "show Sensors Infos" in the system menu like the starting time.
 The remaining sensor time can also be seen in the patched LibreLink app.
-Either in the main screen as remaining days display or as the sensor start time in the three-point menu->Help->Event log under "New sensor found".
+Either in the main screen as remaining days display or as the sensor start time in the three-point menu → Help → Event log under "New sensor found".

 ![Libre 2 start time](../images/Libre2_Starttime.png)